ray-project/ray/doc/source/rllib/rllib-offline.rst

     its 4th :py:meth:`~ray.rllib.offline.offline_env_runner.OfflineSingleAgentEnvRunner.sample` call and writes then (because ``output_max_rows_per_file=25``) all sampled episodes to disk into file ``run-000001-00004``.

-.. note:: The number of write operations per worker may vary because policy rollouts are not evenly distributed.
+.. note:: The number of write operations per worker may vary because policy rollouts aren't evenly distributed.
 Faster workers collect more episodes,
     leading to differences in write operation counts.
 As a result, the second numbering may differ across files generated by different env-runner instances.

-Example: Training on previously saved experiences
+Example: Training on Previously Saved Experiences
 -------------------------------------------------
 In this example you are using behavior cloning with the previously recorded Parquet data from your expert policy playing ``CartPole-v1``.
-The data needs to be linked in the configuration of the algorithm (via the ``input_`` attribute).
+The data needs to be linked in the configuration of the algorithm (through the ``input_`` attribute).

 .. testcode:: python